Photo: Joe Mabel [CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0/)]

 # 9 – New York City (You’re a Woman)

 How could you not love a song that compares New York City to a woman?
-If you are a woman, you might not find it as amusing as males.
+If you are a woman, you might not find it as amusing as men.
 Nonetheless, what we loved about Al Kooper is how he presented the anguish of men over women in such a brilliant, artistic, and relatable fashion.

 Al Kooper’s recognition of that song just defined how connected he was and still is with great music.
-Al Kooper is a brilliant artist, but his history as an artist, producer, and writer also showcases just how big of a music fan he is.
+Al Kooper is a brilliant artist, but his history as an artist, producer, and writer also showcases just how big a music fan he is.

 # 8 – Going Going Going